albe873/orionStacker/README.md

   - `fast-adaptive`: Fast adaptive threshold
 - `--window-size, -w` (optional, default: 255): Window size for adaptive and fast-adaptive threshold
 - `--max-star-size, -m` (optional, default: 75): Maximum star diameter in pixels

+There will be created 2 fits image in the current directory:
+- threshold image
+- detected stars

 ### Example
 ```bash